Tests and diagnosisBy Mayo Clinic Staff

-Food poisoning is often diagnosed based on a detailed history, including how long you've been sick, characteristics of your symptoms and specific foods you've eaten.
+Food poisoning is often diagnosed based on a detailed history, including how long you've been sick, your symptoms and specific foods you've eaten.
 Your doctor will also perform a physical exam, looking for signs of dehydration.

 Depending on your symptoms and health history, your doctor may conduct diagnostic tests, such as a blood test, stool culture or examination for parasites, to identify the cause and confirm the diagnosis.

-- Foodborne infections.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nczved/divisions/dfbmd/diseases/foodborne_infections/.
-Accessed April 20, 2011.
+- Foodborne illness, foodborne disease, (sometimes called "food poisoning").
+Centers for Disease Control and Prevention. http://www.cdc.gov/foodsafety/facts.html.
+Accessed April 16, 2014.

 - Centers for Disease Control and Prevention, et al. Diagnosis and management of foodborne illnesses: A primer for physicians and other health care professionals.
-MMWR Recommendations and Reports.
+MMWR.
 2004;53:1. http://www.cdc.gov/mmwr/preview/mmwrhtml/rr5304a1.htm.
-Accessed April 20, 2011.
+Accessed April 16, 2014.

 - Acheson DWK.
 Patient information: Food-poisoning (foodborne illness). http://www.uptodate.com/home.
 Accessed April 17, 2014.